stuyvesant-cs/dwlessons/nextcs/01_inherit.md

 ---
 template: main

-#### Do Now
-1. Log in
-2. Get the `PathShape` code from the source code repository.

----
-template: main

 #### Inheritance
 An OOP concept that allows classes to be derived from other classes.
 Broadly speaking, inheritance gives us two powerful tools: